What We Believe

 Hebrews 7:25; 10:10,14; 1 Peter 1:3-5

 Human Destiny (Eternity)

 DEATH SEALS THE ETERNAL DESTINY of each person.
 For all humanity, there will be a resurrection of the body into the spiritual world and a judgment that will determine the fate of each individual.
-Unbelievers will be separated from God into condemnation; a place the bible describes as Hell.
-Believers will be received into eternal communion with God and will be rewarded for works done in this life in a realm the bible describes as Heaven.
+Unbelievers will be separated from God into condemnation.
+God’s judgment will reveal His justice in consigning them to perpetuate in eternal retribution their own rejection of God.
+Believers will be received into eternal communion with God and will be rewarded for works done in this life.